Character & POV

 The power of archetypes in storytelling

-When you think about it, Sherlock Holmes, Dracula, or even James Bond have something in common – they're cut from the same cloth of character archetypes.
+When you think about it, Sherlock Holmes, Dracula, or even James Bond have something in common – they're cut from the same character archetype.
 Archetypes add that unmistakable zest to characters, making them icons who live beyond their stories.

 The beauty of archetypes lies in their universality.
-They're tried-and-tested templates that give your characters a recognisable, relatable core.
-But don't go thinking they make your characters clichéd.
-Far from it!
-They provide a canvas on which you can paint characters with unique colours.
+They're tried-and-tested guidelines that give your characters a recognisable, relatable core.

 The 14 character archetypes and their meanings